rymane/katacoda/python-project/step4.md

 Provide your username and password in order to push.

-Now go to the fork in browser and see how travis is building.
+Now go to the fork in your browser and change branch to `project-start` and see how travis is building.
 It should look like this:

 ![Travis running](assets/running.png)

-After some time, when travis is done it should look something like this:
+After some time, when travis is done building it should look something like this:

+(You can refresh the page to see the result faster)

 ![Travis done](assets/done.png)

-Once that is done you can start making small changes in your repo.
-You can try editing the README or make small changes to binary search.
-Push your changes and see how Travis behaves.
 You can also look at the build in your Travis dashboard for more information.

 Your travis dashboard will look something like this:

 ![Travis dashboard](assets/travis1.png)

-And if you scroll down you can se the job log with details about the test.
+If you scroll down you can se the job log with details about the test.
 If something fails, you can get the details here:

 ![Travis dashboard](assets/travis2.png)